Softplus Attention with Re-weighting Boosts Length Extrapolation in Large Language Models: Conclusion

 \section{Conclusion}

-This paper introduced a novel two-stage design principle for attention mechanisms.
-In the first stage, we normalise scores using LSSA, a mechanism built on the Softplus function and a dynamic length scale factor, which outperforms standard Softmax.
-In the second stage, we apply a unique re-weighting mechanism that sharpens the attention distribution.
-The combined model, LSSAR, demonstrates a remarkable ability to extrapolate to longer sequences while maintaining numerical stability.
+This paper introduced two novel improvements to attention mechanisms.
+The first normalizes scores using LSSA, a mechanism built on the Softplus function and a dynamic length scale factor, which outperforms standard Softmax.
+The second applies a unique re-weighting mechanism that sharpens the attention distribution.
+The combined model, LSSAR, demonstrates a remarkable ability to extrapolate to longer sequences while maintaining numerical stability and mitigating the attention sink phenomenon.
 Downstream evaluations confirm that these architectural improvements translate into superior performance on a range of tasks.

-We believe LSSAR offers a robust and effective path forward for future transformer architectures.
+Beyond conventional benchmarks, our symbolic regression experiments reveal a deeper insight: LSSAR enables models to recover the inverse-square structure of Newtonian gravity from orbital trajectories, while standard Softmax attention fails to match this physical structure.
+This demonstrates that appropriate attention mechanisms are crucial for foundation models to develop physically grounded world models.